Yorkshire Coast Walking Break: Seabirds, Smugglers & Seaside Strolls

 Mileage: 11 miles

 Today’s walk takes us to the chalk cliffs of Flamborough Head and the famous seabird haven of Bempton Cliffs.
-This is timed to catch the puffin season – so fingers crossed for sightings!
+Our Spring dates are timed to catch the puffin season – so fingers crossed for sightings!

 Bempton Cliffs is an RSPB reserve and one of the best places in the UK to see gannets – enormous white seabirds with striking yellow heads and a wingspan of up to two metres.